sayedhfatimi/the-contemplative-path-posts/2025-08-25-traffic-blocks-self-driving-cars-and-the-case-for-road-beacons/post.md

 At junctions and exits, beacons could describe the geometry of the road ahead.
 A vehicle approaching a complex interchange could be told how many exits are available, at what distances and angles they appear, and which lanes are optimal for each route.
 For humans, this same data could also feed into roadside displays, giving clearer instructions in advance of the decision point.

 In urban intersections, the value is even more pronounced.
-Today’s traffic lights operate on timers or simple vehicle detectors.
+Today's traffic lights operate on timers or simple vehicle detectors.
 They cycle regardless of whether cars are waiting or not, leading to wasted green phases and unnecessary delays.
 A beacon system could transmit live counts of vehicles waiting on each approach, allowing traffic lights to allocate green phases only where demand exists.
-More than that, the beacon could communicate the light’s current state directly to approaching vehicles, letting them adjust speed early to avoid abrupt stops and starts.
+More than that, the beacon could communicate the light's current state directly to approaching vehicles, letting them adjust speed early to avoid abrupt stops and starts.
 The overall effect would be smoother flow, higher throughput, and fewer idling engines.

 Even in emergencies, beacons would serve a critical role.
 A rolling roadblock initiated by police could broadcast directly to nearby vehicles, instructing them to slow, shift lanes, or prepare for diversion.
 Ambulances could trigger priority signals that ripple through intersections ahead of their route, clearing a corridor without relying on drivers to notice flashing lights and sirens in time.

 These are not futuristic scenarios.
-Each of these cases already has a partial analogue in today’s road networks: overhead gantries, painted arrows, inductive loops, sirens.
+Each of these cases already has a partial analogue in today's road networks: overhead gantries, painted arrows, inductive loops, sirens.
 Beacons would not replace these, but augment them—converting information that is currently visual, slow, or ambiguous into signals that are immediate, precise, and universal.

 ### The Question of Transmission